Masthead and Staff

 Publisher and Chairman

 Scott is an adventure driver and consultant who has worked on various specialty-vehicle projects for auto manufacturers, aftermarket companies, and television producers such as Top Gear.
 He is a passionate photographer and writer with international credits, the only American to have won the esteemed Outback Challenge, Morocco, and a Tread Lightly Master Trainer.
 Business ventures during the past decade include the Overland Society, Expeditions West, Expedition Portal, and Overland Journal.
 He has traveled through over 60 countries and across every continent.
-His Expeditions 7 project was a round-the-world overland odyssey in two 78 Series Toyota Land Cruisers.
+His most current project, Expeditions 7, is a round-the-world overland odyssey in two 78 Series Toyota Land Cruisers.
 After reaching the end of the road, he enjoys canyoneering, climbing, and mountain biking.
 Scott lives in Prescott, Arizona.
 Keep up with Scott and all of his adventures by following him on Twitter @scott_brady or Instagram @scott.a.brady.

 “Just because you don’t know how to do something is not a reason not to do it.”
-This became Stephanie's motto after co-founding Overland Journal with Scott Brady in the Fall of 2006.
-She designed the first magazine with not only no graphic design training, but never having worked on a Mac or in the Adobe Creative Suite.
-Tenacious, hard-working, detail oriented, and creative, she is a combination of the vision, strength, and fortitude that is the backbone of all we strive for at Overland International.
-Stephanie loves Range Rovers, contemporary architecture, Caramel Macchiatos from Starbucks, Apache helicopters, and her Alaskan malamute, Atlas.
+This became Stephanie's motto after starting Overland Journal with Scott Brady.
+She designed the first magazine without any training, design experience, or having ever worked on a Mac or in the Adobe Creative Suite.
+Tenacious, hard-working, detail oriented and creative, she is a combination of the vision, strength, and fortitude that is the backbone of all we strive for at Overland International.
+She loves Range Rovers, contemporary architecture, Caramel Macchiatos, Apache helicopters, and her Alaskan malamute, Atlas.
 She enjoys travel and is as comfortable behind the wheel in a remote location as she is behind her iMac design station.

 Chief Technology Officer